GrassLab/NYCU_Operating_System_Capstone/labs/lab3.rst

 ``elective 1`` Implement a startup allocator.

 .. note::
-  Your startup allocator should still work when the memory size is large or contains memory holes.
+  * Your startup allocator should still work when the memory size is large or contains memory holes.

+  * Reserved memory block detection is not part of the startup allocator.
+You can either find a way to get those information or hard code it.
+Then call the startup allocator's API to reserve those regions.